Fintech UI/UX design focuses on simplifying user experience while maintaining the highest standards of security for the web product.

 Is the Fintech UX Design Saturated Niche?

 Both yes and no are correct answers, depending on the level of expertise.
-For the entry-level developers, the answer is yes.
-But for experienced senior developers who can handle all processes, the niche is still green, and there is high demand for such.
+For entry-level designers, the answer is yes.
+But for experienced senior designers who can handle all processes, the niche is still green, and there is high demand for such.